70th Rifle Division: First formation

 After Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941, the division became part of the Northern Front, which was formed from the Leningrad Military District on 24 June.
 The 70th was fully mobilized before it went to the front, numbering 14,000 men and 200 artillery pieces and mortars.
-At the beginning of July 1941 it was transferred to the 11th Army of the Northwestern Front, and first entered combat against German troops from the on the left bank of the Shelon River, near the town of Soltsy.
+At the beginning of July 1941 it was transferred to the 11th Army of the Northwestern Front, and first entered combat against German troops on the left bank of the Shelon River, near the town of Soltsy.
 In three days of heavy fighting it counterattacked the 6th Panzer Division, but was forced to retreat to the Luga–Dno line.
 During August, as part of the Novgorod Army Operational Group and later the 48th Army from 4 August, it fought in fierce fighting in the area of Soltsy, Shimsk, and Medved.
 When the 70th was transferred to the 48th Army the latter fielded 6,235 men and 31 guns.
 Later that month it defended the southern approaches to Leningrad in the Kolpino direction.

 The 70th fought in fierce defense battles in the area of Kolpino, Pushkin, Pulkovo, Krasny Bor, and Ust-Tosno, among others, between September and April 1942 as part of the 55th Army of the Leningrad Front during the siege of Leningrad.
 Between late 1941 and early 1942 the division was reorganized according to the wartime tables of organization; the 221st Artillery Regiment was disbanded on 20 December and the 227th Howitzer Artillery Regiment became the divisional artillery regiment.
 The 382nd Divisional Mortar Battalion provided additional fire support.
 It was transferred to the newly recreated second formation of the Neva Operational Group in June.
 During the Sinyavino Offensive, an attempt to break the siege, the division overcame fierce German resistance to cross the Neva River on the night of 26 September, capturing the Nevsky Pyatachok bridgehead.
 For its "courage and exemplary fulfillment of command tasks", the division was made an elite Guards unit, becoming the 45th Guards Rifle Division on 16 October 1942.